cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/create-webhooks.md

 Service | Secret | URL
 ------- | ------ | ----
 [Google Chat](https://developers.google.com/chat/how-tos/webhooks) | The secret is part of the URL.
-Cloudflare parses this information automatically and there is no input needed from the user. | URL varies depending on the Google Chat channel' address.
+Cloudflare parses this information automatically and there is no input needed from the user. | URL varies depending on the Google Chat channel's address.
 [Slack](https://api.slack.com/messaging/webhooks) | The secret is part of the URL.
 Cloudflare parses this information automatically and there is no input needed from the user. | URL varies depending on the Slack channel's address.
 [DataDog](https://docs.datadoghq.com/api/latest/events/#post-an-event) | The secret is required and has to be entered by the user.
 This is what DataDog [refers to as `API Key`](https://app.datadoghq.com/account/settings#api). | `https://api.datadoghq.com/api/v1/events`
 [Discord](https://discord.com/developers/docs/resources/webhook#execute-webhook) | The secret is part of the URL.
 Cloudflare parses this information automatically and there is no input needed from the user. | URL varies depending on the Discord channel's address.